Fixed protection

 Fixed protection 2016 is still available, but previous versions are no longer available.

 It’s aimed at those whose pension benefits will, or are likely to, exceed the LTA when benefits are taken.
+As LTA tax charges no longer apply from 6 April 2023, the remaining value of this protection is that it can still produce higher tax free cash rights.

 Applying for fixed protection